karmag/loa/README.md

 ## Options

+    lein run --full
     lein run --meta --language --package

+`--full` and `--meta --language --package` are equivalent.
 Produces zip-file with current date.

+    lein run --full --threads 4

+The number of threads default to the number of cores available on your machine but can be overridden with `--threads`.

     lein run --debug --set mirrodin alara --card forest demon